 Virtual Nutrition Counselling

-with Andrea Senchuk, Monash FODMAP trained dietitian based in Ottawa and serving all of Ontario
+with Andrea Senchuk, Monash FODMAP trained dietitian.

 Yes yes and yes!

-Then perhaps it’s time to work with a dietitian who can help you feel better
+Then perhaps it’s time to work with a dietitian who can help you feel better.

 Andrea Senchuk Ottawa Dietitian